 Every other Thursday I am doing a turn as steward at the Somerset Craft Centre which is part of the Avalon Marshes Centre.
 The base for English Nature and the RSPB on the nature reserves there.

 The gallery has a large display of work from various craftsmen and women .
 Pottery, wood turning, glass, fabrics, stone sculpture, jewellery, silver, ironwork, wildlife photos, and exotic soaps and of course paintings.
 Lots of goodies for Christmas presents .

-Parking is free and refreshments are available till 4pm
+Parking is free and refreshments are available at 'The Eco Friendly Bites' till 4pm

 The gallery is only a few minutes away from the entrance to the Shapwick Heath Nature Reserve riverside walk, Noahs, Decoy and Canada Farm Lakes where one can sit in the hides to watch the birdlife, butterflies and sometimes if you are lucky the otters.

 A walk down alongside the canal for about 15 or 20 minutes takes you past the bridge on the left, with a path through the woods to another hide, or to your right, another path through woods to the hide (up steps) at Noahs Lake.
 Noahs is where an Osprey or two generally call in for a while twice a year on their way north and back.

 Continuing straight on along the path will bring you to a road, a pub and a small car park.Then straight across it will bring you to the RSPB Ham Wall Reserve also very well worth a visit.

 Ten minutes away by car there are two other Somerset Wildlife Trust Reserves-